by Matt, Dec 2021

 3. Buffalo Bill’s Irma Hotel

-I recommend staying at “The Irma,” as it is known.
-But even if you don’t stay here, I highly recommend visiting the hotel and eating in the restaurant.
+We recommend staying at “The Irma,” as it is known, if you want that old-timey experience.
+But even if you don’t stay here, we highly recommend visiting the hotel and eating in the restaurant.

 Inside the restaurant is an elaborate bar.
 Legend says Queen Victoria donated this to Buffalo Bill in 1900.
-This is an accepted fact in Cody, but I’m not sure it’s actually true.
+This is an accepted fact in Cody, but we’re not sure it’s actually true.

 4. Old Trail Town